muammar/mkchromecast/README.md

   device).
 * PyQt5 (optional if you want to use the system tray menu).

 For more control, you need `ffmpeg` as backend.
-In that case install
+In that case install the
 following:

 * flask (optional).